openaps/docs/docs/docs/Give Back-Pay It Forward/contribute.md

-# Pay it forward to those less fortunate

-If you've been helped by the generosity of others, please [pay it forward by helping those less fortunate than any of us.](https://diyps.org/2017/05/24/different-ways-to-make-a-difference/)  There are children dying of T1D who could live healthy lives into adulthood with only a very small contribution from each of us.
-If you haven't already, please visit https://lifeforachildusa.org/ (or https://lifeforachild.org/) and sign up to make a regular monthly donation to Life for a Child.
-If you can afford to donate $1/day, that is enough to save the life of one child.
-And if you can't afford that, please set up whatever monthly donation you feel you can afford right now.
-If you're already donating, please consider increasing your donation.
-With some small adjustments to our lifestyle, all of us can afford to give at least 10% of our income, and/or 10% of our time, to help the least fortunate.
-If you don't feel like you can afford that all at once, feel free to start smaller.
-But also think about what you would be willing to do, if you had to, in order to get insulin for your own child with T1.
-Every child with T1 deserves to live, and I hope you'll do your part to make that happen.

 # Ways to Contribute to OpenAPS

 OpenAPS doesn't require you to be a formally trained engineer/developer/anything to get started or use these tools.
 The main requirement is interest and willingness to safely DIY new technology that may help improve your life as well as others.